Central Drenica offensive: Background

 During the Yugoslav September Offensive, Yugoslav forces succeeded in destroying the strongholds of the KLA in several towns or villages.
 The offensive was labeled as a success however the offensive still remained unfinished in one region; Central Drenica.
-By 13 September the Yugoslav forces had captured the village of Likovac and began preperations for a large-scale offensive in the region.
+By 13 September, the Yugoslav forces had captured the village of Likovac, and began preparations for a large-scale offensive in the region.
+On 19 September, the KLA attacked a police station in Drenica that left at least seven Serb policemen dead, which resulted in an offensive in the Drenica region that was launched on 21 September.

 Offensive

-On 21 September Yugoslav forces began reorganizing their troops for an offensive in Central Drenica as well as backing them up with tanks and armored vehicles.
+On 21 September, Yugoslav forces began reorganizing their troops for an offensive in Central Drenica as well as backing them up with tanks and armored vehicles.
 Upon seeing this, the KLA divided their forces in the region into three positions.
-The second position located in the village of Glanasela commanded by general Fehmi Lladrovci was the first to be attacked by the Yugoslav forces on 22 September with the assault on the village lasting for eight hours.
-During the fighting the Yugoslav troops attempted to reorganize on the nearby road, leading to the KLA firing at their tanks with rocket launchers, destroying three tanks.
+The second position located in the village of Glanasela commanded by general Fehmi Lladrovci was the first to be attacked by the Yugoslav forces on 22 September, with the assault on the village lasting for eight hours.
+During the fighting, the Yugoslav troops attempted to reorganize on the nearby road, leading to the KLA firing at their tanks with anti-tank weapons, destroying three tanks.
 The Yugoslav forces quickly began attacking the KLA from behind, utilizing armored vehicles to fire at the KLA, killing general Fehmi Lladrovci.
-Upon seeing this the remaining KLA soldiers fled, besides Fehmi Lladrovci's wife, Xhefë Lladrovci who stayed in Glanasela, resisting the Yugoslav troops being killed.
+Upon seeing this the remaining KLA soldiers fled, besides Fehmi Lladrovci's wife, Xhevë Lladrovci who stayed in Glanasela, resisting the Yugoslav troops being killed.
 After the fall of the second defensive position and the death of Fehmi Lladrovci the KLA forces in the area came under the command of Mujë Krasniqi and Sylejman Selimi.

 The KLA forces continued resisting the Yugoslav troops inflicting many casualties by using hit-and-run tactics, attacking Yugoslav forces before retreating to the nearby villages.
 During the fighting, on 25 September an anti-tank mine placed by the KLA was detonated on the Likovac-Gornje Obrinje road by a Yugoslav police armored vehicle resulting in the death of five officers and the destruction of the armored vehicle.
 The fighting lasted up until 26 September.